 Note: Students registered less than half-time (five credits or less for undergraduates, and four credits or less for graduate students) have reduced COA budgets.
 Reductions in the budget are made once our office is notified that you are attending less than half time and may affect any offered or disbursed financial aid, including grants, loans and work study.

-Estimate of indirect expenses (charges incurred by most students, but not billed directly by the university)
+Estimated indirect expenses (charges incurred by most students, but not billed directly by the university) categories:

 - Books and supplies